 Does Your Child Have Too Much Homework?
 Parents of kids of all ages are growing increasing concerned with the amount of homework doled out by their teachers on a typical school day.
 There’s a growing movement from parents (and teachers) to scale back the homework load so we’re not raising a nation of “stressed-out”, “sleep-deprived” kids.

-When I first read this article from TIME, I initially brushed it off as possible click-bait.
+When I first read this column from TIME, I initially brushed it off as possible click-bait.
 I mean, surely this is the kind of argument strictly for helicopter parents to debate, right?
 If our global education scores in math and science are so pitiful in comparison to the rest of the planet, how is eliminating homework going to help our children compete globally?
 It turns out, according to many educators, the education “system” is failing our children by trying TOO hard to compete with Taiwan and Japan by piling on the homework.
 I’m not talking about 11th grade AP students, but kids from Kindergarten THROUGH their senior year in high school.

 The too much homework critics argue that the long school day provides enough opportunity for learning and that excessive homework raises levels of anxiety to a point where the stress crushes opportunities to learn in other ways – play, reading, and exercise.